hogeol/lidar_localizer/README.md

 > In arguments ndt_max_thread

-more thread is not always good results.
+more thread is not always good results
 In my case, CPU i7-12700KF have 20-threads but, Compare between thread 10 and 5, 5 is better in my environment Please find your best threads through experience